Margaret Hsing

 Margaret Hsing (邢慧) (1944-2009) was a Chinese actress from Hong Kong.

 Early life

 On November 8, 1944, Hsing was born as Hsing Yung-hui in Shanghai, China.

 Education

 Hsing graduated from New Method College in Hong Kong.
 Hsing learned dancing in Japan.

 Career

 In 1962, at age 18, Hsing became a Shaw Brothers actress in Hong Kong.
-Hsing is known for her dancing abilities in her films.
+Hsing is known for her dancing abilities in films.
 Hsing debuted in The Dancing Millionairess, a 1964 Mandarin Musical film directed by Doe Ching.
 Hsing also appeared as Chin Ching-Yu in The Sword and the Lute, a 1967 Martial Arts film directed by Hsu Tseng-Hung.
 Hsing's last film was Woman of the Night, a 1973 Adult drama film directed by Yu Kuan-Jen.
 Hsing is credited with over 25 films.

 Filmography

 Films

 This is a partial list of films.